 - Unlimited “Outside Spending” Made the 2012 Election the Most Expensive in History.
 Experts project a total price-tag ranging from $9.8 to $11 billion.
 Post-Citizens United, billionaire and corporate spending on elections ads has jumped 1139%.
 Right-wing Super PACs alone are expected to spend over $1 billion on the 2012 elections.
 As of June, 47 individuals giving +$1 million dollars accounted for 57% of the $230 million raised by Super PACs - 1,082 donors giving +$10,000 accounted for 94% of that fundraising.
 Source: Ad Age; Wesleyan Media Project; Politico; Demos/US-PIRG

-- Outside Spending is Increasingly Bankrolled by Anonymous Funders.
+Outside Spending is Increasingly Bankrolled by Anonymous Funders.
 Nearly 90% of campaign ads aired through April came from so-called “dark money” groups - shadowy 501(c) nonprofits that don’t disclose their donors.
-At least $931 million of the outside spending since 2008 has been come from secret sources.
-Over 85% of presidential ads bankrolled by these 501(c)s contain lies or deception.
-Source: The Nation; Anenberg Public Policy Center
+Over $780 million have come from secret sources since 2010.
+Sources: The Nation; Huffington Post; Open Secrets

 Big Money Corruption Blocks Big Change On All Fronts